 Hopefully, your business will never need this service, but forensic accounting is used to find fraudulent and illegal activities, with the most frequent one being embezzlement.

-Often when an entrepreneur is running the business and also doing the general accounting work like basic bookkeeping, payroll, and tax reporting, many accounting tasks take the back seat.
+Often, when an entrepreneur runs the business and does general accounting work like basic bookkeeping, payroll, and tax reporting, many accounting tasks take the back seat.
 There is only so much time in the day, and these items seem trivial to the core aspects of business operations.

 Many entrepreneurs are brilliant and driven people, and they can figure out how to do most things.
 While many accounting software programs can help make accounting more manageable, the larger question a business owner should be asking is whether they should even be doing these tasks.
 What may only be something that takes a “just” a couple of hours a week could be time better spent calling more customers and closing deals or working on larger strategic tasks.

-It wouldn’t be much of a stretch to say that an accountant or even part-time bookkeeper will be able to handle accounting tasks much faster than a business owner, but let’s say for entering general journal entries and paying payroll taxes, an entrepreneur spends three hours per week.
+It wouldn’t be much of a stretch to say that a dedicated accountant or even part-time bookkeeper will be able to handle accounting tasks much faster than a business owner, but let’s say for entering general journal entries and paying payroll taxes, an entrepreneur spends three hours per week.
 An average cost to outsource the bookkeeping is usually around $25 per hour.
 For the low cost of $75 per week, that entrepreneur can “buy back” those three hours and focus on what they do best or call on more customers, which could easily add thousands of dollars in sales, not to mention taking the risk that errors were made.
 With as many tasks as the average small business owner has on their plate, just one simple mistake recording a transaction results in multiple errors through the company’s general ledger and throws off the books.
-We hear many entrepreneurs say they can’t afford to outsource the accounting; we see it as they can’t afford not to outsource it.
-The other benefit is that a professional bookkeeper or CPA, is there for so much more than helping at tax time.
-Expert advice is just a phone call or email away, so the business owner can stay focused on what they do.
+We hear many entrepreneurs say they can’t afford to outsource the accounting; we see it as they can’t afford to outsource it.
+The other benefit is that a professional bookkeeper or CPA is there for so much more than helping at tax time.
+Expert advice is just a phone call or email away, so the business owner can stay focused on what they do since the financial aspect is practically a full-time job.

-Outsourcing accounting and bookkeeping services also significantly improve the accuracy of financial records, which means the financial statements can do what they are supposed to do – help the business owner with strategic planning and make better decisions!
+Outsourcing accounting and bookkeeping services also significantly improve financial records’ accuracy, which means the financial statements can do what they are supposed to do – help the business owner with strategic planning, make better decisions, and offer peace of mind!
 See our other article on when your business should consider outsourcing bookkeeping.